Discgram/.github/README.md

 # .github
-A little more information about Disgram.
+A little more information about Discgram.